Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Analytic continuation of the quark number density: high temperatures

 \subsection{Other schemes}

-Here we explore other possibilities for performing the analytic continuation at $T > T_{\rm RW}$.
+Despite success of the analytic continuation based on Eq.~(\ref{eq:pow_fit}) it is worth to explore other possibilities for performing the analytic continuation at $T > T_{\rm RW}$.
+We expect that when temperatures get closer to $T_{RW}$ than we study in this paper, the functional dependence $B(\theta)$ becomes more complicated due to increased interaction effects.

 We begin with a consideration of the trigonometric Fourier series expansion of the baryon number over the segment $\ds -\;{\pi\over 2} <\theta_I \leq {\pi\over 2}$, focusing on $T = 398$~MeV.
-Here one utilizes the truncated Fourier series \beq \tilde{B} \simeq \sum_{n=1}^{N_{p}} \arfm \sin\big(2n\theta_I\big)~. \eeq However, the fit quality of the lattice data is unsatisfactory, giving $\ds {\chi^2\over N_{d.o.f.}}>200$ using $N_p$ as large as $N_{p}=8$.
-The reason is that the quark number density is a discontinuous function of $\theta_I$ at the edges of the interval $\ds -\;{\pi\over 2} <\theta_I \leq {\pi\over 2}$: this function is well approximated by a low-degree polynomial (\ref{eq:pow_fit}) over this interval and has to be continued by periodicity with the period $\pi$ outside the interval, resulting in jumps at $\ds \theta_I={\pi\over 2}+\pi n, \ n\in Z\!\!\!Z$.
-As the Fourier series converges very slowly to a discontinuous function, this results in a poor fit quality.
+We utilize the truncated Fourier series \beq \tilde{B}^{(a)}_{N_p}(\theta_I) = \sum_{n=1}^{N_{p}} a_n \sin\big(2n\theta_I\big)~. \eeq The fit quality is unsatisfactory, giving $\ds {\chi^2\over N_{d.o.f.}}>200$ for $N_p$ as large as $N_{p}=8$.
+The reason is rather obvious.
+The quark number density is a discontinuous function of $\theta_I$ at the edges of the interval $\ds -\;{\pi\over 2} <\theta_I \leq {\pi\over 2}$ and the Fourier series converges very slowly to a discontinuous function.

-A different possibility is to use the canonical formalism and the associated formula (\ref{density_re}), which has been shown to work reasonably well at $T < T_{\rm RW}$.
-On the imaginary axis it has the form (\ref{density2}).
-However, a fit based on this formula also does not give a reasonable result, with $p$-value less than $10^{-13}$.
-Thus, one has to consider other possibilities.
+A different possibility is to use the canonical formalism and the associated formula (\ref{eq:ff_for_Z}), which has been shown to work reasonably well at $T < T_{\rm RW}$.
+However, a fit based on this formula also does not give a reasonable result, we obtain $\ds {\chi^2\over N_{d.o.f.}} > 1000$ and the results of the fit are heavily dependent on initial values of the parameters.
+Thus, we shall consider other possibilities.